 The B.A. degree in Psychology provides students with a solid academic preparation through an overview of the current areas in the field of Psychology.
 Student gain a better understanding of human behavior and an enhanced awareness of themselves and society, as well as skills for analyzing and evaluating information and data.
 Students in this program must complete a minimum of 32 credits (maximum 47) in Psychology.

-In order to transfer from University College to Arts and Sciences as a psychology major (or to be coded as such in the College of Arts and Sciences), a student must have a C or better in PSY 113; a C average in two of the following courses: PSY 232, 235, and 254; and a C in PSY 200 (300).
+In order to transfer from University College for Academic Success to Health Sciences as a psychology major (or to be coded as such in the College of Health Sciences), a student must have a C or better in PSY 113; a C average in two of the following courses: PSY 232, 235, and 254; and a C in PSY 200 (300).

 BACHELOR OF SCIENCE

 The B.S. degree in Psychology requires additional credits in natural science and mathematics, more of a focus on research and statistics, and an area of specialization to more adequately prepare students for advanced work in graduate school.
-Students in this degree program must complete a minimium of 38 credits in Psychology (maximum of 53).
-In order to transfer from University College, student must have completed PSY 113, PSY 232, and PSY 200 with grades of C or better.
+Students in this degree program must complete a minimium of 38 credits for the psychology major.
+In order to transfer from University College for Academic Success, a student must have completed PSY 113, PSY 232, and PSY 200 with grades of C or better.

 For either degree option, students who must repeat a course to meet the minimum grade requirements may use only three credits of that particular course toward graduation.

 Students majoring in psychology typically go on either to pursue a career at the B.A. level or study for an advanced degree.
-In both cases, students should consult the department’s Web site (uri.edu/artsci/psy) and their academic advisor to select the appropriate degree option and the appropriate courses for their interests and goals.
+In both cases, students should consult the department’s web site (uri.edu/psychology) and their academic advisor to select the appropriate degree option and the appropriate courses for their interests and goals.

 The Minor.
 The minor in psychology requires completion of 18 or more credits in psychology courses.
 These credits must include PSY 113.
 Only three credits in experiential courses for letter grades (i.e. PSY 305, 473, 488, or 489) may count towards the minor.
 The quality point average in psychology courses must be at least 2.00 or above.
 At least 12 of the 18 credits (three courses) must be taken at URI.
 General Education credits may be used for the minor, but no course may be used for both the major and minor field of study.
 Courses for the minor cannot be taken pass/fail or S/U.